napari/island-dispatch/README.md

 To contribute a post, please submit a pull request to this repository with your post written in markdown format.

+If you need help, join us on [Zulip](https://napari.zulipchat.com)!

 ## How to submit a post

 If you are familiar with the GitHub workflow, you can submit a post directly via pull request.
 If you prefer using the GitHub web interface, follow the steps below: